 Is Poneros Evil?

-There is a different Greek word that actually does mean “evil” in the sense of malicious.
+There is a different Greek word that actually does mean “evil” in the sense of malicious and malevolent.
 The term is kakia.
-It is a word the Christ uses very rarely, but he does use it (Mat 6:34).
+It is a word the Christ uses very rarely, but he does use it (Matthew 6:34).
 Another similar concept is sapros.
-That Greek word means “corrupt” or “rotten,” but again, it is one that Christ rarely uses but does use (Mat 12:33).
+That Greek word means “corrupt” or “rotten,” but again, it is one that Jesus rarely uses but specifically to refer to what we produce, not people themselves.
+(Matthew 12:33).

 This makes a significant difference in understanding what Christ teaches.
 For example, in the Lord’s Prayer, we pray to “deliver us from evil.”
 However, what Christ said was, "Deliver us from what is worthless."
 This isn’t a plea to save us from the malicious intent of others or dark forces of evil, but rather a plea to be saved from the burdens and toils of life, to be rescued from our own worthless and base impulses.
 This fits well with the concept that is mistakenly translated as "sin," which we will discuss in the next section.